 The 9 Most Common Risk Factors For Stroke Are:

-- If you are over the age of 55 years.
+- Being over the age of 55 years.

 - Having high blood pressure.